Cat Wag: Why Responsible Cat Owners Choose Insurance for Cats

 • Litter Box Refusal: Ensure the box is cleaned regularly and address any environmental stress triggers.

-Expert Advice on Feline Psychology
+Feline Psychology

 Veterinary experts emphasize that patience is the key to successful cat training.
 Because cats do not respond to force, they learn best through encouragement and repetition.
 Training is not just about “tricks”; it is an investment in their mental health and your long-term relationship.
 If your cat suddenly stops responding to training or shows signs of distress, it is always wise to rule out underlying health problems.